SOS calls grow as corona cases surge in India

 While B.1.1.7 is thought to be highly transmissible and potentially more lethal than other known variants, it’s still unclear how contagious B.1.617 is and if it induces severe disease.
 This makes it challenging to assess its role in India’s increasingly grim situation.
 One glimmer of hope is that Covaxin, a COVID-19 vaccine administered in India, appears to be effective against the variant, according to a recent paper posted online April 23 at the preprint server bioRxiv.org.

 An array of mathematical models predict that India’s surge will peak sometime between early and mid-May.
-Daily case numbers could rise to anywhere between 800,000 and 1 million.
+Daily case numbers could rise to anywhere between 800,000 and 1 million, and single-day deaths may hit around 5,500 toward the end of the month, said Bhramar Mukherjee, a biostatistician at the University of Michigan in Ann Arbor who has been modeling India’s COVID-19 outbreak since March 2020.
+“That’s really troubling,” she said.

+But these may be overestimates; Mukerjee’s model doesn’t account for the current lockdowns and restrictions that are in place in some states, cities and villages.

+To quell case numbers, some public health experts in India say it’s time for a nationwide lockdown, but one that’s more coordinated and humane than the last lockdown.
+But the unfolding COVID-19 crisis is not just India’s problem; it’s the world’s problem.
+Rising numbers of infections can provide the virus with greater opportunities to mutate and evolve and thus form new variants.
+In a globally connected world, short of draconian lockdowns, it’s hard to contain the spread of infections and new strains.
+India’s outbreak has already spilled over into neighboring Nepal; other countries, including the United States, are now limiting travelers from India, but it may be too late.
+B.1.617 has already shown up in and at least 20 other countries.